 Castle Kennedy Gardens

-Located in beautiful scenery between two large natural lochs, Castle Kennedy Gardens extend to seventy five acres of landscaped terraces and avenues.
-With the romantic and ruined 16th century Castle Kennedy overlooking a walled garden, a two acre round pond in the middle and Lochinch Castle at the other side, these world famous gardens are unique and outstanding.
-In close proximity to the sea, the Gardens are greatly influenced by the Gulf Stream, and are home to many fine specimens including Champion trees recorded by the Tree Register, Britain’s Champion Rhododendron and an exciting variety of exotic plants.
+Idyllically situated on an isthmus between two large natural lochs, Castle Kennedy Gardens extend to seventy five acres of landscaped terraces and avenues.
+With the romantic ruined 16th century Castle Kennedy overlooking a walled garden, a two acre round pond in the middle and Lochinch Castle at the other side, these famous gardens are unique and outstanding.
+In close proximity to the sea, the Gardens are greatly influenced by the Gulf Stream, and are home to many fine specimens, including twenty Champion Trees such as Britain’s Champion Rhododendron arboreum (an original Hooker introduction), as well as an exciting variety of exotic plants.

 Admission Rates: Adults £5.50 Concessions £4.50, Child £2.00, Family (2 adults, 2 children) £12.00